DefectDojo/django-DefectDojo/README.md

 ## Demo

-Try out the demo server at [demo.defectdojo.org](https://demo.defectdojo.org)
+Try out DefectDojo on our demo server at [demo.defectdojo.org](https://demo.defectdojo.org)

 Log in with username `admin` and password `1Defectdojo@demo#appsec`.
 Please note that the demo is publicly accessible and regularly reset.
 Do not put sensitive data in the demo.